deifos/bucket-manager/README.md

-# R2 Bucket Manager
+# Cloud Storage Bucket Manager

-A modern web application for managing files in Cloudflare R2 storage buckets.
+A modern web application for managing files in Cloudflare R2 and AWS S3 storage buckets.

 ![Bucket Manager](https://github.com/deifos/bucket-manager/raw/main/public/images/docs/bucket_manager.JPG)

 ## Features

-- 📁 Browse and manage files in your Cloudflare R2 bucket
+- 📁 Browse and manage files in your Cloudflare R2 or AWS S3 buckets
 - 🔍 Preview images, videos, and other file types
 - ⬆️ Upload files with drag-and-drop support
 - ⬇️ Download files directly to your device